-The ongoing COVID-19 (coronavirus) pandemic has left many Australians and Australian businesses in a financial bind.
-While it’s still feasible for many to secure loans to keep their heads above water, it’s smart to also apply for funding that doesn’t need to be repaid.
-Which brings us to government grants.
+The COVID-19 surge has once again left many Australians and Australian businesses in a financial bind.
+While it’s still feasible for many to secure loans to keep their heads above water (at least through 31 December 2021), it’s smart to also apply for funding that doesn’t need to be repaid.

-You should also know that many government business grants come with strict conditions around how and where funds can be spent.
-And as the COVID-19 situation evolves, some grants may become unavailable, and you’re not assured of getting a grant simply by applying.
+You should know that many government business grants come with strict conditions around how and where funds can be spent.
+And as the COVID-19 situation evolves, some grants may become unavailable, so don’t wait to apply.

 Government business grants available to SMBs